 The house gives one a feeling for the artist’s life at the turn-of-the century in a way unlike any museum I’ve visited before.
 I particularly liked the painted panels scattered throughout the house, most notably in the dining room.

 — HENRY ADAMS, RUTH COULTER HEEDE PROFESSOR OF ART HISTORY, CASE WESTERN RESERVE UNIVERSITY

+Kick off the garden season in Old Lyme.
 Visitors to the Museum understand immediately the site’s appeal to the artists who stayed at “Miss Florence” Griswold’s boardinghouse over a century ago.
 Her house, gardens, and river view were favored subjects of her artistic boarders.
-Highlights include, the annual Garden Luncheon and Blooms with a View.
+Highlights include a Garden Luncheon and Blooms with a View.